 The initial step is to talk to your surgeon assistant over the phone.
 You’ll be able to talk to them about why you’re considering chest reduction surgery, the likely costs and finance options, how much time you’ll probably need to take off work, and when you’d like to have the surgery.
+Whenever you decide to book a surgery date, you can secure it for a minimum refundable deposit of £500.
 If you feel ready, they’ll then book you in for your free consultation with one of our surgeons.

 Your surgical consultation

 At your free consultation, your surgeon will ask you about the results you want to achieve from surgery.
 You can discuss what you ideally want your chest to look like, whether you are a suitable candidate for the surgery, and the benefits and risks, with no obligation to go ahead.
 This surgical consultation can be carried out either over video chat or in person at your local clinic.
 Our surgeons are extremely knowledgeable and happy to answer any questions you have.
 They’ll go through the type of surgery you will need and the results you can expect to achieve.
 If you feel ready to go ahead and book your treatment, they’ll then refer you to a clinic nurse who’ll perform some pre-op tests and procedures.

 On the day of your surgery, you’ll meet with your surgeon so you can go through the consent form and ask any last-minute questions.
 You’ll then be introduced to the rest of your surgical team before going into theatre.